-Part 3 - Self-quarantine for close contacts
+Part 4 - Self-quarantine for close contacts

-12. Who is a close contact?
+17. Who is a close contact?

-- (1) For the purposes of this clause, a person is a close contact if before, on or after the commencement of this Order: - (a) an officer or nominated representative of the Department makes a determination that the person is a close contact of a diagnosed person, including in the event of an outbreak, and has given that person a notice of the determination in accordance with subclause (2); or - (b) the person has spent more than four hours in an indoor space at a private residence, accommodation premises or care facility with a diagnosed person during their infectious period.
+(1) A person is a close contact if before, on or after the commencement of this Order:

-- (2) For the purposes of subclause 12(1)(a), the notice: - (a) may be given orally or in writing, and, if given orally, must be confirmed in writing as soon as reasonably practicable; and - (b) is not required to be in a particular form.
+- (a) an officer or nominated representative of the Department makes a determination that the person is a close contact of a diagnosed person or a probable case, including in the event of an outbreak, and has given that person a notice of the determination in accordance with subclause (2); or - (b) the person has spent more than four hours in an indoor space at a private residence, accommodation premises or care facility with a diagnosed person or a probable case during their infectious period. - (2) For the purposes of subclause (1)(a), the notice: - (a) may be given orally or in writing, and, if given orally, must be confirmed in writing as soon as reasonably practicable; and - (b) is not required to be in a particular form.

-13. Requirement to self-quarantine
+18. Requirement to self-quarantine

-Subject to clause 17, a close contact must self-quarantine under this Order.
+Subject to clause 22, a close contact must self-quarantine under this Order.

-Note: the requirements of self-quarantine are specified in clause 28.
+Note: the requirements of self-quarantine are specified in clause 35.

-14. Location of self-quarantine
+19. Location of self-quarantine